-The intersection of De Anza at McClellan and Pacifica is being upgraded as part of Phase 3 of the McClellan Road Separated Bike Lanes Project.
+The intersection of De Anza at McClellan and Pacifica, is being upgraded as part of Phase 3 of the McClellan Road Separated Bike Lanes Project.
 Identified as one of the high-injury intersections, the planned changes include:

-- 1. New pedestrian crosswalk across the south leg of the intersection

-- 2. Signal upgrade

-- 3. Adding signal time to facilitate bicycle crossing

-- 4. Improving signage and striping
+- 1. New pedestrian crosswalk across the south leg of the intersection - 2.
+Signal upgrade - 3.
+Adding signal time to facilitate bicycle crossing - 4.
+Improving signage and striping - 5.
+Adding concrete buffers at sections approaching the intersections

-- 5. Upgrading bicycle lanes to Class IV

-Construction began in January 2024 and is expected to be completed by summer 2024.
+Construction began in January 2024 and is expected to be completes by summer 2024.

-In the spring and summer of 2024, the city will be adding a striped buffer to provide separation between the Class II bike lanes and the vehicle lanes between Bollinger Road and Homestead Road.
+In the summer of 2024, the city will be adding a striped buffer to provide separation between the Class II bike lanes and the vehicle lanes between Bollinger Road and Homestead Road.

-The City received a HSIP Cycle 11 grant to implement dynamic/variable speed warning signs and High Friction Surface Treatment (HFST) on De Anza Boulevard between Pacifica Road to Homestead Road.
+The City received the HSIP Cycle 11 grant to implement High Friction Surface Treatment (HFST) on De Anza Boulevard between Pacifica Road to Homestead Road.